 The above example shows you that the right way to follow the instructions is to write the correct alphabet against the question number in the answer sheet.

-We hope this article helped you understand how to solve matching heading type questions in IELTS reading.
+Hopefully, this article helped enriched with important notes will help you understand how to solve matching heading type questions in IELTS reading.
 Feel free to contact us, we always look forward to comments and inputs.